wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.V.1

 <p class=fip id=p1>
-1.&emsp;Before miracle workers are ready to undertake their function in this world, it is essential that they fully understand the fear of release.
+1. Before miracle workers are ready to undertake their function in this world, it is essential that they fully understand the fear of release.
 ²Otherwise they may unwittingly foster the belief that release is imprisonment, a belief that is already very prevalent.
 3This misperception arises in turn from the belief that harm can be limited to the body.
 ⁴That is because of the underlying fear that the mind can hurt itself.